-Preparing for the Trial
+Preparing for Trial in Civil Court

 If your case ends up going to trial, there are some important steps you can take to help your Ohio personal injury lawyers accurately present the facts of your accident.